Sustainable Development: Eploring Peace

 Hari Srinivas

-Viewpoint Series E-190.
+Viewpoint Series E-187.
 February 2023

 Summary

-The concept of "Equality, Diversity, and Inclusion" in the context of peace provides us with a policy framework to undertake a number of actions, including rcognizing and valuing the unique contributions of all individuals, regardless of their differences, and promoting a culture of respect, understanding, and appreciation for diversity.
-The EDI concept helps in addressing systemic barriers that perpetuate inequality and limit opportunities for marginalized groups, and encouraging inclusive decision-making processes and promoting active participation of diverse individuals and communities in peacebuilding efforts.
+The concept of "Equality, Diversity, and Inclusion" in the context of peace provides us with a policy framework to undertake a number of actions, including recognizing and valuing the unique contributions of all individuals, regardless of their differences, and promoting a culture of respect, understanding, and appreciation for diversity.
+The EDI concept helps in addressing systemic barriers that perpetuate inequality and limit opportunities for marginalized groups, and encouraging inclusive decision-making processes and promoting active participation of diverse individuals and communities in peace-building efforts.
 Ultimately, ensuring equal treatment and access to resources, services, and opportunities for all individuals - by addressing discrimination and prejudice in all forms, including racism, sexism, and homophobia.

 The Viewpoint explores whether the EDI concept can also be applied at the societal and higher levels, and its potential in creating peaceful communities from the perspective of well-being and contentment.
 GDRC looks at the concept of peace from two perspectives: (1) The absence of conflict, and (2) well-being and contentment.
 The EDI concept falls under the second of these two.